Bipsync/FMMigration/README.md

 							];
     [migration migrateWithMigrations:migrations];

-Notice that CreateTableAnimalMigration is a subclass of 'FMMigration' class.
+Notice that CreateTableAnimalMigration is a subclass of `FMMigration`.

 ## License